cocos-creator/deprecated_docs-en/source/_posts/manual/start/get-fireball.md

 ---
 ###Next...
-- Read [Create a project](/manual/start/new-project/) and learn how to create your first Fireball game.
+- Read [New project](/manual/start/new-project/) and learn how to create your first Fireball game.